raspberrypilearning/sonic-pi-competition-2014/lesson-2.md

 In the first lesson, students concentrated on how their music sounds, creativing a piece of music inspired by the theme of *space wonders*.
 They may have used a simple sequence or loops to create it so far.
 In this lesson more attention could be given to adding effects, or more complex computations to improve their code.

 ## Learning Objectives
+- Know what is required for a submission to the Raspberry Pi Sonic Pi Competition.
+- Understand that there are more elequent and efficent ways to code music with Sonic Pi v2.0
+- Be able to refine their music code ready to submit it to the competition.

 ## Learning Outcomes
 - analyse how effective their chosen coding techniques are in creating a piece of music and refine them to be more elequant.